-INTERRUPTION OF PERFORMANCE:
+INTERRUPTION OF PERFORMANCE

-1. Unforeseen Circumstances
+1. UNFORSEEN CIRCUMSTANCES

 - a.
 If, is the option of the competition officials, a team's routine is interrupted because of failure of the competition equipment, facilities, or other factors attributable to the competition rather than the team, the team affected should STOP the routine. - b.
 The team will perform the routine again in its entirety but will be evaluated ONLY from the point where the interruption occurred.
 All point deductions accumulated to that point (if any) will carry over.
-The degree and effect of the interruption will be determined by the competition officials.
+The degree and effect of the interruption will be determined by the competition officials. - c.
+If worn, and an athlete's mask is no longer appropriately secured to their face, competition must stop in order for the athlete to properly affix their mask.